 The Library has electronic access to full books through various databases that may not always be found through the Library catalog.
 These resources include:

 Through May 31st, Cambridge University Press on Cambridge Core has made 1000's of textbooks available for free.
 These can be accessed through Cambridge Journals Online.

 There are many, many other resources available on the Databases & E-Resources page, including resources relating to:

 With so much available, you will be able to continue your studies even from a distance!

-Though the library will NOT be mailing books to people, patrons may still request scans of articles or portions of a book within copyright limitations (typically 1 chapter or 10% of a work).
+Patrons may request scans of articles or portions of a book within copyright limitations (typically 1 chapter or 10% of a work).